 Welcome Letter - Cardiovascular Disease Fellowship

-Our Heart Rhythm services are distinguished nationally by their unique focus on real time scar and site imaging using PET-CT during ablative procedures.
-A one-of-a-kind robotic catheter guidance system is also employed to provide more accurate ablative interventions for ventricular and atrial arrhythmias.
-The interventional catheterization laboratories house a robust program in coronary and peripheral intervention, with new programs in percutaneous atrial and ventricular septal defect closures as well as new short-term ventricular support devices.
-The clinical program in heart failure, transplantation, and pulmonary hypertension is one of the largest and most successful in the country with internationally recognized faculty in the field.
+Our electrophysiology (EP) services are distinguished by their unique focus on real time scar and site imaging using PET-CT during ablative procedures.
+A robotic catheter guidance system is also employed to provide more accurate ablative interventions for ventricular and atrial arrhythmias.
+The interventional cardiology (IC) section supports a robust program in complex coronary intervention, including CTO, as well as structural interventions including TAVR, Mitra-Clip, and percutaneous atrial and ventricular septal defect closures.
+Additionally, the IC section has developed a program in advanced approaches to mechanical circulatory support including axillary access and septostomy to support patients on ECMO.
+A collaborative EP/IC/Imaging program evaluates patients for left atrial appendage closure devices.

 We are grateful to our community of colleagues, our alumni network, and our fellows for propelling us to these heights.

 Assistant Professor of Medicine, University of Maryland School of Medicine